 With that said, if you run third-party devices that happen to work with both systems, you might find a way to access IFTTT recipes with SimpliSafe.
 However, the company has not yet shown its hand on whether it plans to integrate IFTTT into its security platform.
 So keep a lookout!
 And we’ll keep you updated here.

 Final Thoughts On SimpliSafe Home Automation

 We say it like it is around here.
 And we must say that SimpliSafe could stand to be more “intelligent” when it comes to home automation.
 That is, we wish their systems worked with third-party platforms like Z-Wave and Zigbee, IFTTT, and others.

 But then again, SimpliSafe does play well with Amazon Alexa and Google Nest.
 We hope that someday soon we'll be seeing Apple HomeKit, IFTTT and SmartThings added to the list, but for now, we think that for the right families, this is enough.

 To sum things up, we think SimpliSafe offers just enough home automations to keep most folks happy.
 It’s not our best-rated home security system by accident; so if you’re looking for all-around value and affordability, we’d recommend giving SimpliSafe a try.

 To take it a step further, if you have the budget, we recommend integrating an Amazon Alexa Show, along with Hue smart lights, an August smart lock, and a couple Ring Stick Up Cams for good measure.
+You might even consider adding in some home security robots — yes, this is a thing.
 This combination of products will keep you and your family smart and safe without lifting a finger.